Swakop River: Vegetation and fauna

 Because of its size and scope, the Swakop has a very diverse catchment area.
 29% of the area is in highveld savanna, 28% in thornveld savanna, 34% in semidesert and savanna transition zone, and 9% in the central Namib Desert.
 In the Highlands a more or less dense bush vegetation prevails.
-In the arid lower reaches there is a more limited flora on the Swakop River valley itself, with the typical gallery vegetation from ana trees (Faidherbia albida), tamarisk (Tamarix), camel thorn (Acacia erioloba), Salvadora, various fig species, Euclea and also tobacco (Nicotiana spp.), Jimsonweed (Datura) and mesquite (Prosopis spp.) as invasive species.
+In the arid lower reaches there is a more limited flora in the Swakop River valley itself, with the typical gallery vegetation from ana trees (Faidherbia albida), tamarisk (Tamarix), camel thorn (Acacia erioloba), Salvadora, various fig species, Euclea and also tobacco (Nicotiana spp.), Jimsonweed (Datura) and mesquite (Prosopis spp.) as invasive species.

-Wildlife in the Swakop is found practically only in sparsely populated lower reaches and is limited to antelope, smaller predators and birds.
-Big game such as elephants, rhinos, lions and other big cats are no longer to be found.
-In the rest of the catchment area, there are, however, a number of tourist and game farms, and the big cats are kept there.
+Wildlife in the Swakop River valley is found practically only in the sparsely populated lower reaches and is limited to antelope, smaller predators and birds.
+Animals such as elephants, rhinos, lions and other big cats are no longer to be found.

 Usage and colonisation

 Unlike the rest of the dry rivers in western Namibia, there are large human settlements in the basin of the Swakop River, such as the towns of Usakos, Karibib, Otjimbingwe, Okahandja and Namibia's capital, Windhoek, so that the population in the catchment area is more than 200,000 persons.

-While in the upper reaches of the river the farms are often far from the river and extensive grazing is operated, the dams and the high ground water level along the entire Swakop River Valley make intensive farming and even gardening, such as the cultivation of asparagus in Swakopmund Goanikontes, possible.
+While in the upper reaches of the river the farms are often far from the river and extensive grazing is operated, the dams and the high groundwater level along the entire Swakop River valley make intensive farming and even gardening, such as the cultivation of asparagus in Swakopmund Goanikontes, possible.

 The extensive use of the groundwater in agriculture and the high water consumption in cities result in the lowering of the water table.
 This leads, particularly in the lower reaches, to the drying up of many springs as well as to the death of the gallery vegetation.
-Due to agricultural practices, erosion has greatly increased, so that more and more valuable ground is lost and the intensity of the Swakop floods increases.
+Due to agricultural practices, erosion has greatly increased, so that more and more valuable soil is lost and the intensity of the Swakop floods increases.

 Uranium mines such as the Langer Heinrich mine, in the lower reaches of the Swakop, and the Rössing Mine at Khan use enormous quantities of water that further lower the water table.
 In addition, it is also often claimed that radioactive dust across the Khan gets into the Swakop, and therefore the vegetables cultivated there are contaminated by radioactive materials.

 The Swakop Bridge in Swakopmund is a notable man-made sight near the place where the river empties into the ocean.